Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Supernovae cosmology for CG models

-\\ \\ From Fig. \ref{fig: MCG model graphs}, we can see that the modifications to the general CG model holds up, since it was able to find an average under-estimation on the residual between the model and the supernovae data points of only $\bar{x}_{res} = -0.0296$ Mpc, which has a difference of $0.0014$ Mpc further away relative to the GCG model, but has a tighter relationship with the data, with a standard deviation of $\sigma_{res} = 0.21426$.
-We also once again note that this model has no under- or over-estimation on the data at any red-shift It also worth it to take note that the only parameters that were fully constrained were the free parameters, $E_{0}$ and $\mathcal{K}$, enhancing our suspicion that the free parameters determine the general shape of the function, while the other parameters are only there for the fine adjustments to make it more accurate. \\ \\ Moving on to the next CG model, namely the modified generalised CG model (MGCG) given by eq. \ref{eq.
+From Fig. \ref{fig: MCG model graphs}, we can see that the modifications to the general CG model hold up since it was able to find an average underestimate of the residual between the model and the supernovae data points of only $\bar{x}_{res} = -0.0310$ Mpc, which has a difference of $0.0028$ Mpc further away relative to the GCG model, but has a tighter relationship with the data, with a standard deviation of $\sigma_{res} = 0.21435$.
+We also once again note that this model has no under- or overestimation of the data at any red-shift.
+It is also worth noting that the only parameters that were fully constrained were the free parameters, $E_{0}$ and $\mathcal{K}$, enhancing our suspicion that the free parameters determine the general shape of the function, while the other parameters are only there for fine adjustments to make it more accurate.

+Moving on to the next CG model, namely the modified generalised CG model (MGCG) given by eq. \ref{eq.
 MGCG Hubble parameter}.
-The MCMC results for the MGCG model is plotted on the supernovae data and is shown in Fig. \ref{fig: MGCG model graphs}.
+The MCMC results for the MGCG model are plotted on the supernova data and are shown in Fig. \ref{fig: MGCG model graphs}.